gameboyzone/cracking-the-front-end-engineering-interview/README.md

-# Cracking the Front End Engineering Interview
+# Cracking the Frontend Engineering Interview
-This repo offers supporting materials from my published book chapter on "Cracking the Front End Engineering Interview".
+This repo offers supporting materials from my published book chapter on "Cracking the Frontend Engineering Interview".

 Book chapter: *Awaiting book publishing on Amazon*